Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - Mid-Tenure: 1.95 years
   - Junior: 0.37 years

-**Insight**: A majority of employees have changed roles, indicating internal mobility or job rotation.
+A majority of employees have changed roles, indicating internal mobility or job rotation.
 Long-serving employees spend significantly more time in their roles, suggesting stability at senior levels.
 Junior employees change roles quickly, possibly due to early-career exploration or turnover.

 ---